dniska/findreplace/README.md

 Use 'PyInstaller --onefile frames.py'

-If you run into ImportError in relation to np_timedeltas from the pandas library, add a file named hook-pandas.py to the PyInstaller/hooks directory.
+If you run into ImportError in relation to np_datetime from the pandas library, add a file named hook-pandas.py to the PyInstaller/hooks directory.
 This file only contains one line and can be found in this repository.

+If your error is specific to np_timedeltas, change 'pandas._libs.tslibs.np_datetime' to 'pandas._libs.tslibs.np_timedeltas'